 Power for the LCA is distributed through a grid to achieve high noise immunity and isolation between logic and I/O. Inside the LCA, a dedicated Vcc and ground ring surrounding the logic array provides power to the I/O drivers.
 See Figure 31.
 An independent matrix of Vcc and ground lines supplies the interior logic of the device.
 This power distribution grid provides a stable supply and ground for all internal logic, providing the external package power pins are all connected and appropriately decoupled.
-Typically a 0.1 μ F capacitor connected near the Vcc and ground pins of the package will provide adequate decoupling.
+Typically a 0.1 $\mu$ F capacitor connected near the Vcc and ground pins of the package will provide adequate decoupling.

 Output buffers capable of driving the specified 4 mA loads under worst-case conditions may be capable of driving 25 to 30 times that current in a best case.
 Noise can be reduced by minimizing external load capacitance and reducing simultaneous output transitions in the same direction.
 It may also be beneficial to locate heavily loaded output buffers near the ground pads.
 The I/O Block output buffers have a slew limited mode which should be used where output rise and fall times are not speed critical.
+Slew-limited outputs maintain their DC drive capability, but generate less external reflections and internal noise.
+More than 32 fast outputs should not be switching in the same direction exactly simultaneously.
+A few ns of deliberate skew can alleviate this problem of "ground-bounce".